eagleeyejack/tax-calculator-uk/README.md

 󠁧󠁢󠁮󠁩󠁲󠁿

-🚧 The figures are only used a rough estimation, happy to accept forks to improve accuracy of figures. 🚧
+🚧 The figures are only meant to be used as a rough estimation, happy to accept forks to improve accuracy of figures. 🚧